 Why I Meditate

-In middle school I had the opportunity to give it a try and I giggled throughout the entire session.
+When I was 13 I had the opportunity to give mindfulness meditation a try and I giggled throughout the entire session.
 My opinion hadn’t changed much by my early twenties.

 But then Graves Disease knocked me off my feet and I was ready to re-examine my life and support my well-being in any way possible.
 I remembered that meditation was associated with stress relief.
 And boy, did I ever need help in that department (learning to live with an incurable illness isn’t easy!)
 So I decided to give it another chance.
 I’ve never regretted it!